Lydia O’Neil (1892-1974)

 From Leave Taking

-And O’Neil kept publishing poems: in the mid 1930s was a fixture in the poetry pages of the Courier Mail.
+And O’Neil kept publishing poems: in the mid 1930s her work was a fixture in the poetry pages of the Courier Mail.
 She published widely on topics that attracted the interest of her readers: drought (When the Drought breaks), the landscape (Spring Creek), life in the country (Little Towns), Love (The Will is Made) and politics (Spain Revolts),

 It was in those pages that she won her brief period of fame.
 It seems that other authors became jealous of her success, limited as it was.
 On 25 August 1936, the Courier Mail’s letters column contained what seems to be the first shot, a letter from P. Stanhope Hobday, the President of the Queensland Authors’ and Artists’ Association (now the Fellowship of Australian Writers).
 Mr Hobday, a painter, asked the snob’s question ‘are the public competent to judge what is good: or should publications serve to educate them of the best in the Arts?’